1. Governance

 Crowds gather as people take part in a junior doctor’s strike in Trafalgar Square on April 11 2023 in London.
 Junior doctors in England are holding a 96-hour walkout hoping to achieve full pay restoration after seeing their pay cut by more than a quarter since 2008.
 (Photo by Carl Court/Getty Images)

-Junior and senior doctors are currently in the midst of an unprecedented wave of joint strikes between September and October.
+Junior and senior doctors recently undertook an unprecedented wave of joint strikes between September and October.

-Following strike dates on 19 and 20 September, both junior doctors and consultants are set to walk out again for three days between 2 and 4 October.
-Staffing will be reduced to Christmas Day levels.
+Following strike dates on 19 and 20 September, both junior doctors and consultants walked out again for three days between 2 and 4 October, with staffing reduced to Christmas Day levels.

 The union is campaigning for junior doctors’ pay restoration and has warned of the recent increase in overseas health services offering higher rates to incentivise British health professionals to work overseas.

-BMA consultants committee chair Dr Vishal Sharma said: “Junior doctors and consultants walk the same wards, look after the same patients in an underfunded and poorly staffed NHS.
+BMA consultants committee chair Dr Vishal Sharma said prior to the strike: “Junior doctors and consultants walk the same wards, look after the same patients in an underfunded and poorly staffed NHS.
 It is becoming ever clearer that this Government does not value us or our work and nor does it really value patient care.

 “Never before have NHS consultants and junior doctors been forced to strike together for days on end, but that is where we have been brought by this Government.
 They must act to address our pay erosion, so that the NHS is able to train the doctors that we currently have, and to ensure that we have enough consultants to train the senior doctors of the future.”